srijan-paul/srijan-paul.github.io/src/content/blog/water-shader.md

 -- ...
 ```

-Now, we can update the `love.draw` function to draw the tree and its reflection:
+We then update the `love.draw` function to draw the tree and its reflection:

 ```diff
 function love.draw()